kbipin/ComputerVision/README.md

-# Fundamentals of Computer Vision
+# Introduction to Computer Vision

 - Section 1: Welcome and Introduction
 - Section 2: Camera and Imaging